bmpvieira/python101/slides/day3_control_flow/day3_control_flow.md

 "Boolean Operators"
 -------------------
-Let's take a short trip back to the land of Hight School Mathematics:
+Let's take a short trip back to the land of _High School Mathematics_:

     <  » Less than;
     <= » Less or equal than;